Grimsly/Employee_List/README.md

 ## Reflection

-Although the project was meant to be Front End, there were a lot of times where I had to tinker with the Back End in order to fulfill the Add/Update/Delete requirements.
+Although the project was meant to be Front End, since the project requires me to build it using Visual Studio, I presumed that I needed to implement .NET Core as well to have some Full Stack functionalities.
+There were a lot of times where I had to tinker with the Back End in order to fulfill the Add/Update/Delete requirements.
 The only .NET files that I touched on were Employee.cs and EmployeeController.cs.

-There are something wher I have to properly implement, like hitting the submit button takes all the changes made in the forms (regardless of whether it's the one on the screen) and POSTs them.
+There are somethings where I have to properly implement, like hitting the submit button takes all the changes made in the forms (regardless of whether it's the one on the screen) and POSTs them.